 Verifications are handled by the Office of Financial Aid (ATC).
-If errors are found, the financial aid officer will make necessary corrections and resubmit your data to CPS for processing.
+If conflicting data is found, your assigned Financial Aid Counselor will make necessary corrections and resubmit your data to CPS for processing.
 You will receive a new SAR Information Acknowledgement from the Central Processor so you know what corrections were made.

-For the 2017-2018 school year, the Department of Education may select students for one of the four verification categories:
+For the 2018-2019 Academic Year, the Department of Education may select students for one of the three verification categories:

 - Standard Verification Group (V1)